OmriHab/Botnet/README.md

 Run the server using `./BotnetServer`<br>
 Run the bot using `./BotnetBot`
 ## Botnet Server Commands
-When using the botnet server CLI, you will be given the options of:<br>
+When using the botnet server CLI, you will be given the options of:
 + Print Bots:
   + Prints list of connected bots with their IP address and Id
 + Syn Flood: